drouehr/A11yShape/README.md

 ngrok start --all
 ```

-in the A11yShape folder run:
+In the A11yShape folder run:

 ```
 python app.py